tommcandrew/Word-Box/README.md

 ## Technology
-HTML, CSS, React, React Bootstrap and JavaScript (eventually) some way to save data someplace other than local storage.
+HTML, CSS, React, React Bootstrap and JavaScript

-There is no database or backend, though we plan to look at this in the future.
+(eventually) we will need some way to save data someplace other than local storage.There is no database or backend, though we plan to look at this in the future.

 ## Deploying your own Word Box
 [This version](https://chingu-voyages.github.io/v9-geckos-team-09/) is currently hosted on github, via gh-pages.